composer/composer/doc/05-repositories.md

 The `notify-batch` field allows you to specify a URL that will be called every time a user installs a package.
-The URL can be either an absolute path (that will use the same domain as the repository) or a fully qualified URL.
+The URL can be either an absolute path (that will use the same domain as the repository), or a fully qualified URL.

 An example value: